KevinTang2318/cp_dpo/README.md

 | Object Tracking | 0.01 | 1.00 |
 | Last Letters | 0.45 | 0.97 |
 | BigBench Date | 0.28 | 0.64 |

+We can derive several insights from the precision compar- isons.
+First, the precision for the generated correct answers is relatively low across all tasks, with the highest score of 0.63 observed on the Strategy QA training set (assume we only compare training sets here).
+Notably, the model performed extremely poorly on the Last Letter task, achieving a correct precision close to zero, which indicates that very few questions were interpreted or solved correctly.
+Addition- ally, the model demonstrated limited capabilities in solving mathematical problems.
+All such undesired behaviors likely due to the constrained model size of LLaMA3-8B-Instruct, since the experiment result shown by Yan et al. are relatively higher when using GPT-4.

+The relatively low precision on correct responses suggests that fine-tuning with such data may mislead the model by rein- forcing suboptimal patterns, potentially degrading its overall performance.
+However, a key observation is the consistency between Table II (training precision) and Table III (validation precision), which indicates minimal distributional differences between the training and validation datasets.
+This stability could contribute to improved generalization and better per- formance of the fine-tuned model.